Dossier: Daisy Frink, Creamery Worker & Female Co. President Ahead of her Time

 Subject Identified Daisy Frink, Creamery Worker and president Fort Lupton Canning

-Frink’s son, Clarence Benjamin (C.B.)
-Frink, took over the Creamery and also formed Frink Dairy Co., a producing company, and partnered with the son of O.A.
+In 1916 after O.E.
+Frink died, his son Clarence Benjamin (C.B.)
+Frink, took over all the Frink creameries (Ft.
+Lupton, Brighton, and surrounding areas) and formed Frink Dairy Co., a producing company.
+CB also partnered with the son of O.A.
 Carlson, Charles Gustaf “C.G.”
 Carlson, to form Carlson-Frink Creamery in Larkspur, Colo.
 Carlson-Frink later became the Sinton Dairy, Inc. in Denver.

 Not only did the businesses of O.E.
 Frink flourish during his lifetime and after, but many farm laborers, including several Issei (first generation Japanese) families, credit Frink with helping them to own and start their own farms.
 O.E. offered sharecropping opportunities on his farmland and helped these growers find credit for seed and farm machinery.
 Frink then bought their produce and processed it.